-Mark Wagenaar is the author of Bone Willows (Red Hen Press, 2018) and The Body Distances (A Hundred Blackbirds Rising), (University of Massachusetts Press, 2016).
+Mark Wagenaar is the author of Southern Tongues Leave Us Shining (Red Hen Press, 2018), winner of the 2016 Benjamin Saltman Poetry Award, and The Body Distances (A Hundred Blackbirds Rising), (University of Massachusetts Press, 2016).
 He teaches at Valparaiso University and lives in Valparaiso, Indiana.

 sign up to receive a new poem-a-day in your inbox